boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-api-reference/members.md

 ![viewID](/static/assets/javascript/images/ViewID.png)

-For more details, please refer to that Knowledge Base article [here](https://support.boldbi.com/agent/kb/14233) to obtain the viewName and query string from the REST API.
+For more details, Please refer to the [Knowledge Base](https://support.boldbi.com/agent/kb/14233) article to obtain the viewName and query string from the REST API.

 <br>